Mohd-anas0693/Mohd-anas0693/README.md

 <h3 align="center">I am a dedicated and skilled backend developer with a strong background in web and blockchain technologies.
 With hands-on experience in Node.js, Express, React.js,Rust and Motoko,</h3>
 <img align="right" alt="Coding" width="300" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif">

-- 🔭 I’m currently working on unique social media project.
-[Post-Battle](https://github.com/Mohd-anas0693/Post_Battle)
+- 🔭 I’m currently working on unique Hospital Management System.

-- 🌱 I’m currently learning Solana from **https://www.soldev.app/course**
+- 🌱 I’m currently learning GenAI .

-- 👯 I’m looking to collaborate on projects of IC(Internet Computer Blockchain) project.
-[D-Order](https://github.com/Mohd-anas0693/DOrder_ICP)
+- 👯 I’m looking to collaborate on projects of any kind which ignaite me intrest .

 - 👨‍💻 All of my projects are available at [https://github.com/Mohd-anas0693/](https://github.com/Mohd-anas0693/)